Jiheui/ARTeam/README.md

 - Apple platforms has potential publishing cost
 - Cloud Server Costs, domain name costs
 - Printing costs

-Find the previous similar projects and their resources,risks and potential costs ANU is covering the fund.
-Hosting cost will be covered by Accenture.

 ## Client’s Vision and Objectives
 Design a complete AR Reader that could be pushed to the market and be used by government agencies.